Agriculture in Wales: Overview

-The climate and topography of Wales is such that much of the land is unsuitable for arable cropping and livestock farming has traditionally been the focus of agriculture.
+The climate and topography of Wales is such that there is little arable land, and livestock farming has traditionally been the focus of agriculture.
 Wales is formed from an exposed mountainous region over 2000 ft in the northwest of the country, encompassing much of what is now Gwynedd, and an upland area of acidic moorland between 600 and 2000 ft, with a coastal strip of flatter but still undulating land.
 This consists of the Vale of Glamorgan, Monmouthshire, the Welsh Marches, Flintshire and Denbighshire, the coastal plain of North Wales, the island of Anglesey, the coastal plain on Cardigan Bay and Pembrokeshire, and these are the main arable cropping areas.
 The mild Atlantic climate with predominantly westerly winds give the country a high rainfall; in the uplands there may be 80 in or more, and on the coast 50 in.

 Compared with other parts of the United Kingdom, Wales has the smallest percentage of arable land (6%), and a considerably smaller area of rough grazing and hill land than Scotland (27% against 62%).
 The dairy industry is well-developed in more favourable parts of the country, livestock is raised in the upland areas, with the mountainous areas being used extensively for sheep farming.
 There are 1600000 hectare of farmland in Wales and eighty percent of the country is classified as being in a "Less favoured area".

 History

+Pre-Roman

+When people returned to Wales after the last ice age, they did not know how to do any agricultural work.
+Instead, it took until about 4000-3000 BC for them to learn it.
+The Neolithic age saw Welsh peoples in very different positions depending on where they lived.
+In some places, people still lived in caves.
+The Bronze Age was much unlike the Neolithic, because of the extent people were farming at.
+Many attribute this to the Bell Beaker culture coming to Wales.
+The Iron Age had many new inventions that improved Welsh agriculture.
+One of these were the Iron Ploughshare, which was an advanced type of Plough.
+This invention was credited to the Celts.